bookofproofs/bookofproofs.github.io/_sources/history/20th-century/burkill.md

 **J C Burkill** was an English mathematician who worked on analysis and introduced the Burkill integral.
 He is best-known for his analysis textbooks.

 ### Mathematical Profile (Excerpt):
-* His mother was Bertha Bourne from a family of farmers and builders based in Woodchurch, Kent.
-* His father was Hugh Roberson Burkill, known as Rob, a schoolmaster who came from a farming family from Winteringham in Lincolnshire.
-* To avoid the problem of different names, we will refer to the subject of this biography as Burkill throughout.
 * Burkill began his secondary education at Richmond county school which he entered in 1911.
 * Three years later he entered St Paul's School, London, where he was an outstanding scholar of classical Greek and Latin as well as showing considerable talent for mathematics.
 * However he was soon commissioned but then demobbed after the war ended.